W01fw00d/chemistry-ui/README.md

 ## How to use

-A link to an usage example project will be added soon...
+A link to a simple usage example project will be added soon...

 ## How to launch Storybook